alexbaban/Instructions/JavaScript/generate 10 random numbers.md

-# How to generate 10 random numbers within 0 to 20 range
+# How to generate 10 random numbers within 1 to 20 (inclusive) range

 ``` js
 var randomNumbers = [];